-Walking In Integrity: knowing the Self intimately without judgment
+Knowing the self intimately without judgment

 While I waited, I started to feel a sensation on the back of my head.
 It felt like someone was placing a ceramic plate on it.
-I had felt this 6 weeks earlier while getting my roots done, but this time it felt more intense.
+I had felt this 6 weeks earlier while getting my roots done, but it felt more intense this time.
 The sensation was so clear that I could have easily drawn the circular shape around it to mark the spot.

 On my next visit to the hair salon, I asked my hairdresser to only apply color to the top of my head and leave the rest of my hair/scalp clear.
-Of course, I struggled to explain to her ‘why’; and I was probably turning into that annoying client – certainly nuts!
+Of course, I struggled to explain the sudden change, even though a simple detoxing explanation would suffice.
 She suggested low-lights on the top of my head.
 I reassured her (really myself) that it would only be until the end of the year – for 6 months.

 I incorporated the foods he recommended for the healing cleanse.
-Also, around this time, I came across an incredible channel who also spoke of the importance of clearing space, through foods, in our various energetic bodies to be the clearest channel for healing.
+Also, around this time, I came across Marina Jacobi.
+She also spoke of the importance of clearing space, through foods, in our various energetic bodies to be a clear channel for healing energies.
 The more we clear, the more information we unlock, the greater our connection to all living things, and the greater the level of discernment we obtain.

 After this session, and to my relief, I also felt I had the green light to go dye my hair!
 So, I booked an appointment at the hair salon.
 Of course, spiritual work is never that easy!
-The incredible healing that I had just experienced in the upper realms (higher frequencies) would now trickle down and integrate into my third-dimensional human reality.
+The incredible healing I had just experienced in the higher realms (higher frequencies) would trickle down and integrate into my third-dimensional human reality.

 Uncovering the Truth